dfederm/dfederm.github.io/_posts/2024-03-20-backing-up-truenas-scale-to-onedrive.md

 ![Docker Container Logs](/assets/images/truenas-onedrive/container-logs.png){:.center}

 And that's all there is to it!
-You can now have the benefits of storing your data locally in your NAS, while having the peice of mind of having a remote backup.
+You can now have the benefits of storing your data locally in your NAS, while having the piece of mind of having a remote backup.